vansky/replications/vanschijndel_linzen-2018-emnlp/vanschijndel_linzen-2018-emnlp-replication.md

 # Replication instructions for A Neural Model of Adaptation in Reading (van Schijndel and Linzen, 2018)

-Note: Currently, these instructions only include Sections 1-4 and 5.2, but if there is demand, I can extend these further.

 If you run into problems with the `make` commands, go to the bottom of these instructions for step-by-step instructions to manually complete the `make` steps, bypassing make.

 * Get [the adaptive LM](https://github.com/vansky/neural-complexity)